Expurple/smawg/README.md

 from smallworld.engine import Data, Game

+# If you want, you can directly construct `data_json` dict
+# instead of reading from file.
 with open('some/path/to/data.json') as data_file:
     data_json = json.load(data_file)

 data = Data(data_json)

+# Provide different arguments, if needed.
 game = Game(data, n_players=2)
 # Call `game` methods to perform actions.
 # Read `game` properties to monitor the game state.